 Note on the Text Editor

-for further information on its usage.
-Also remind that the rendering of the output of WYSIWYG editors may be slightly different from the input, depending on the CSS rules applied.
+Please note the text editor embedded in the platform is Froala, refer to the Froala Knowledge Base for further information on its usage.
+Also remember that the rendering of the output of WYSIWYG editors may be slightly different from the input, depending on the CSS rules applied.